-Good news!
-The City of Vancouver working on plans to help make Commercial Drive safer for people cycling, walking and using public transit.
+The City of Vancouver is working on plans to help make Commercial Drive safer for people cycling, walking and using public transit.
 Commercial Drive has been on the City's cycling network plans since 2012.
 It is good to see this project moving forward.
 Unfortunately, in spite of evidence from around North America that bike lanes are good for business and support from several businesses, the Commercial Drive BIA has come out against protected bike lanes.

 We need your help to continue to support Streets For Everyone by coordinating business outreach, petitioning and public engagement.
 Please contribute $5, $10, $15, or $20 per month or make a one-time donation.

 Gravely to Adanac